ToitB/ai-system-architecture-demo/README.md

 - Educational purposes and technical discussion
 - Starting point for experimentation (requires significant extension)

+---

 ## License

-MIT License - See [LICENSE](LICENSE) file for details.
+MIT License — see the `LICENSE` file for details.

+---

 ## Contributing

 This is a reference demo and is not actively maintained.
-Feel free to fork and adapt for learning purposes.
+Feel free to fork and adapt it for your own learning purposes.

----

-**Remember**: This is a skeleton architecture only.
-Real-world AI applications require significant additional work including security, monitoring, testing, optimization, and domain-specific logic.
+> **Reminder:** This is a skeleton architecture only.
+> Real-world AI applications require additional work including security, monitoring, testing, optimisation, and domain-specific logic.